GIGA-AnimalGenomics-BLV/Public/PIC/README.md

   * stringr (≥1.3)
   * tidyr (≥0.8)
   * GenomicRanges (≥1.32.2)
+  * Rsamtools (≥1.34.1)

 * Scripts contained in the "tools" folder
   * filterbyname.sh (from the splice-aware global aligner [BBMap](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbmap-guide/))
   * resynchronizePaired.py

-Versions specified here have been tested succesfully.
+Specified versions have been tested succesfully.
+Installation guidelines can be found in INSTALL.

-Although the pipeline is relatively light in memory, running it with less than 12 Gb of RAM is not recommended.
+Although the pipeline is relatively light in memory, running it with less than 16 Gb of RAM is not recommended.

 ## Introduction